Come fashion month, street style photographers are sworn into the four capitals renowned for sartorial talent - London, Paris, Milan and New York.

 But over the past couple of years, Scandinavia has risen from the shadows as an unlikely contender in the sartorial stakes.
 And for good reason.
 The Scandi set serve up a seemingly inimitable aesthetic with zero effort (or at least they make it appear that way).

 Residents of Copenhagen and Stockholm in particular, continually prove to even the most qualified fashion devotees that practicality needn’t trump style, (bloggers travel to shows by bike after all).

-So as the biggest names from our northern neighbours don their best clobber for Copenhagen Fashion Week, make sure to check out our top tips on how to fake it as a Scandi this season:
+So in celebration of our northern neighbours' envy-inducing clobber, make sure to check out our top tips on how to fake it as a Scandi this season:

 1. Scandi dressing is not restricted to a muted colour palette